CES 22 in pictures: Despite COVID, the cool tech showed up

 If you buy an electric car, you’re going to want to charge it, and if you own a home with a roof, adding solar panels is clearly the way to go.
 Except that you’ll need a custom installer, who may tell you you need a new roof first, into which support nails will be driven to anchor the panels.
 It’s enough to make you think twice about installing panels.

 GAF Energy used CES to launch a clever solution: solar panels made out of roofing material that any roofer can install–no electrical experience necessary.
-Then GAF sends a technician to connect the wiring.
+GAF then sends a technician to connect the wiring.
 The GAF Energy solar panels are roughly the same price and efficiency as regular solar panels and traditional shingles.

 Tattoo you